DSC06146

 Permits received

-We need a permit for the construction and operation of the wind farm.
-We received this when we won the HKN tender on 30 July 2020.
+Wind park developers need a licence to build and operate a wind park.
+We obtained this when we won the tender for Hollandse Kust Noord on 30 July 2020.

 October, 2022